io12/nonsense-discord-bot/README.md

 ## Commands

-`!nonsense info`: Post information about the bot's state
+`!wisdom info`: Post information about the bot's state

-`!nonsense here`: Move the bot to the channel this command was posted in
+`!wisdom here`: Move the bot to the channel this command was posted in

-`!nonsense on`: Enable automatic posting
+`!wisdom on`: Enable automatic posting

-`!nonsense off`: Disable automatic posting
+`!wisdom off`: Disable automatic posting

-`!nonsense ping on`: Enable pinging
+`!wisdom ping on`: Enable pinging

-`!nonsense ping off`: Disable pinging
+`!wisdom ping off`: Disable pinging

-`!nonsense freq <int>`: Set `freq`, where the bot posts after about every `freq` posts
+`!wisdom freq <int>`: Set `freq`, where the bot posts after about every `freq` posts

-`!nonsense`: Generate and post a message
+`!wisdom`: Generate and post a message